rushela/PET-Care-System/README.md

 -Edit admin/connect.php and other config files with your local MySQL credentials.

 #4.Run the project:
--Place the project folder into your web server directory (htdocs for XAMPP).
+-##Place the project folder into your web server directory (htdocs for XAMPP).
--Start Apache and MySQL from XAMPP.
+-##Start Apache and MySQL from XAMPP.
--Visit http://localhost/PET-Care-System/ in your browser.
+-##Visit http://localhost/PET-Care-System/ in your browser.